Last updated on April 26th, 2019

 Keeping in mind everything that you’ve discovered and determined in the previous steps, try to think of a name that’s memorable, concise and rationally connected to the product or the service you’re providing.
 Once you’ve firmly decided how people are going to call you, you can move on to logo design.

 To create a logo is cheaper and more accessible throughout the years, but for best results, you’ll definitely want to consult a professional.
 These are the kind of investments that are difficult to put a price on because you can never know what you could’ve done with a better logo, but you should never experience the downfall of having a bad one.
+You can read more about how to develop a logo design that will boost your sales, here!

 You can create a logo on your own, using Designhill’s Logo Maker tool.
 The AI enabled tool offers you image and icon suggestions.
 You can choose fonts and colors according to your choice.
 These logo designs will be perfect for creating a brand identity that people remember.